Cutleaf Evergreen Blackberry

 Native:

-Trailing Blackberry (Rubus ursinus) is the only native Blackberry to British Columbia.
+Trailing Blackberry (Rubus ursinus) is the only native blackberry to British Columbia.
 It is a low, trailing plant with leaves divided into 3 distinct leaflets that are 15 cm long, dark green on both sides and toothed.
 Flowers are white or pink and are 2.5 cm wide.
-Trailing Blackberry produces small blackberries and can be found growing in disturbed sites and dry, open forests at low to mid elevations, making them prevalent on Vancouver Island and the lower mainland.
+Trailing Blackberry produces small blackberries and grows in disturbed sites and dry, open forests at low to mid-elevations, making them prevalent on Vancouver Island and the Lower Mainland.

 Invasive: